Receiving Your Aid

 You may take up to 45 credits of developmental course work (class numbers of less than 100) and still receive financial aid even though those classes are not required in your program of study.

 Challenged courses and classes in Adult Basic Education, English as a Second Language and Continuing and Community Education are not eligible for financial aid.

 What happens if I drop out of all of my classes?

 Financial aid funds are like job wages–going to class is your “work” and completing your classes with good grades “earns” the funding.
 If you drop all of your classes during a quarter (or stop attending all classes), you will lose your future financial aid eligibility.
-You may also be required to repay some of the grant funds you received to the government and the college.
-When this happens, you are reported to a national database and lose eligibility at all colleges until the grants are repaid.
+You may also be required to repay some of the grant or loan funds you received to the government and the college.
+When this happens, you are reported to a national database and lose eligibility at all colleges until the funds are repaid.

 When tuition is refunded, the money will go to the financial aid accounts, even if you paid your own tuition.
-The college’s tuition refund policy allows partial refunds for the first 15 calendar days of the quarter.
+The college’s tuition refund policy allows 100% refunds the first five class days of the quarter and partial refunds through the 15th calendar day of the quarter.
 However, if you receive federal financial aid, you and the college must return “unearned” funds to the federal government for the first 60% of the quarter.
 The college is required to pay back some of your tuition money to the government.
 When it has to return more tuition funds than the normal college refund policy, you will be asked to repay us.

 How do I start my work-study job?